 - GaoGaiGar: The eponymous mecha is partly made up of an alien robot lion, and the main character's last name roughly translates to "lion king".
 Lions show up in a few of the other Brave Series shows as well.

 - The Thousand Sunny.
 It was even stated by Iceburg that it'll be the "King of the Beasts" in order to carry the "King of the Pirates" or something like that.

 - One of Buggy's crew members is a giant lion.

-- "King of Beasts;" astoundingly enough, it's a lion.
+- "King of Beasts", which resembles a lion.

 - "Behemoth the King of All Animals" who is much more of the humongous or elephant type.